ucsb-cs148-w26/pj05-pong-3d/team/contributions/CONTRIBS.md

 # Contributions

 ## Dennis
+1. Created initial lobby system structure
+2. Implemented user authentication system using Google OAuth
-1. Extended Database to allow for item unlocks
+3. Extended Database to allow for item unlocks
+4. Created user page where users can see their information and change their nickname
+5. Added previews for items in the user page
+6. Implemented ELO system and included the ELO visibility/updates in all relevant locations
+7. Created leaderboard page
+8. Implemented random matchmaking

 ## Wong